Ellis, Havelock, 1859-1939

-Overview Public relations specialist; executive secretary; Director, Meals for Millions; birth control activist; and lobbyist.
+Abstract Public relations specialist; executive secretary; Director, Meals for Millions; birth control activist; and lobbyist.
 Major subjects reflected in the Rose papers include the birth control movement in the U.S., relations between African-Americans and Planned Parenthood, the politics of American hunger relief and prevention efforts in developing countries, and the life and legacy of Margaret Sanger.
 Individuals represented in the papers include Margaret Sanger, Pearl S. Buck, Havelock Ellis,...

 Public health specialist; Editor; Publicist.
 Papers contain Bryant's diaries, notebooks, and professional reports concerning public health and social work issues; subject files; and correspondence from Havelock Ellis and others generated from Bryant's work arranging the U.S. publication of Ellis's Studies in the Psychology of Sex.
 Thre is also a typescript biography of Bryant written by her companion, Lura Beam, and excerpts from their correspondence.

-Overview Birth control advocate and nurse.
+Abstract Birth control advocate and nurse.
 Sanger, a sex reform activist, fought for women's rights to use contraceptives and founded both the national and international Planned Parenthood Federations.
 Papers include correspondence, writings, organizational and conference materials documenting her leadership of the American and international birth control movements.
 Also included are records of activities and events related to Sanger's personal life, tributes, travels, art work, family materials,...